Chesterfield, Derbyshire: Football

-Rugby
+Rugby Union

 Chesterfield Panthers Rugby Union Football Club was formed in 1919 and played its first game in 1920.
 It fields three men's senior squads, a senior ladies squad and numerous junior teams.
-They moved for the 2013/2014 season to a new purpose-built ground on the outskirts, at 2012 Dunston Road, from their former Stonegravels site.
+The club moved for the 2013–14 season from its Stonegravels site to a new purpose-built ground at 2012 Dunston Road.
 The facilities include three pitches, one floodlit, numerous changing rooms, and a large open-plan bar area.
-The first XV won the Midlands North 4 championship in 2013/2014 and returned to the Midlands North 3 for the first time in 25 years.
-The second XV won the Notts, Lincs & Derbyshire RFU Competition.
-The sparked extra interest in the club and the game.
-It has become a nurturing ground for players who move to professional level in such clubs as Northampton Saints and London Wasps.
+The first XV won the Midlands North 4 championship in 2013–14 and returned to the Midlands North 3 for the first time in 25 years.

-Chesterfield Spires RLFC is a rugby league club formed in the town in 2003 and currently playing in the RL Merit League.
+Chesterfield Spires RLFC was a rugby league club formed in the town in 2003 and currently playing in the RL Merit League.
 In 2008 it merged with the North Derbyshire Chargers.
+Chesterfield Forgers RLFC, a new club who transferred from Sheffield, began playing in the Merit League at the Panthers ground in 2025.

 Cricket

-Chesterfield Cricket Club is an English amateur cricket club, that is based on Queen's Park. and has a history that dates back to the mid 18th century.
-Chesterfield CC compete in the Derbyshire County Cricket League; the top level for recreational club cricket in Derbyshire, England, and is a designated ECB Premier League.
-Chesterfield were League Champions in 2008 and are only one of three clubs that have remained in the top flight of the League since it was created in 1999.
+Chesterfield Cricket Club is an amateur cricket club based at Queen's Park.
+The club has a history dating back to the mid-18th century.
+Chesterfield CC compete in the Derbyshire County Cricket League, a designated ECB Premier League, at the top level for recreational club cricket in Derbyshire.
+Chesterfield were League Champions in 2008 and are one of only three clubs to have remained in the top flight of the League since it was created in 1999.
 The club have three senior teams that compete on Saturdays in the Derbyshire County Cricket League, a Sunday XI in the Mansfield and District Cricket League and an established junior training section that play competitive cricket in the North Derbyshire Youth Cricket League.